Martino3108/Look_Back_Pricing/README.md

 $$M_t = \sup_{0 \le s \le t} X_s.$$

-A lookback option payoff is written in the general form \f$\phi(X_T, M_T)\f$.
+A lookback option payoff is written in the general form $\phi(X_T, M_T)$.

 Since the model assumes constant coefficients, the SDE admits a **closed-form solution**.
 Therefore, the Monte Carlo pricing procedure does not require a time-discretized approximation.
-Instead, it relies on the **exact simulation of the joint law** of the terminal value and the running maximum, \f$(X_T, M_T)\f$.
+Instead, it relies on the **exact simulation of the joint law** of the terminal value and the running maximum, $(X_T, M_T)$.

-Specifically, the terminal value \f$X_T\f$ is simulated directly from its Gaussian distribution.
-Conditioned on the value of \f$X_T\f$, the running maximum \f$M_T\f$ follows a known distribution (derived from the reflection principle for Brownian motion with drift), which can be sampled exactly using an auxiliary independent uniform random variable.
+Specifically, the terminal value $X_T$ is simulated directly from its Gaussian distribution.
+Conditioned on the value of $X_T$, the running maximum $M_T$ follows a known distribution (derived from the reflection principle for Brownian motion with drift), which can be sampled exactly using an auxiliary independent uniform random variable.

 This approach preserves the **continuous-time nature of the maximum process** without any discretization bias, ensuring high accuracy and computational efficiency within the Monte Carlo framework.